Stuj79/LL-AI4/memory-bank/activeContext.md

 ## 4. Active Considerations & Questions

-**Agent Implementation Strategy:**
+**Week 6 Implementation Strategy:**
-*   How to balance legal compliance requirements with performance and usability?
+*   How to integrate real LLM providers with the established agent factory pattern?
-*   What level of human-in-the-loop validation is needed for different agent types?
+*   What additional context providers are needed for platform inventory and content analysis?
-*   How to structure disclaimer and compliance checking without impacting response times?
+*   How to establish meaningful performance comparisons between Legion and Atomic Agents implementations?
-*   What audit trail requirements are needed for legal marketing AI decisions?
+*   What patterns should be documented for efficient team adoption of the new architecture?

 **Testing Implementation:**
 *   How to integrate the new testing infrastructure with existing CI/CD processes?